 Alma had an unsuccessful lynching once, but it was before my time, and I have to tell it as true family hearsay.
 A black alleged murderer was taken from the county jail, dragged one block to the main square by a rope around his neck by a man on horseback and hanged from the cross bar of a telephone pole.
 However, after stretching his neck at least a foot, so the story goes, he was cut down by the sheriff, and lived to die in prison after his trial.

-I do remember a murder trial, known as the Mullens case.
-This Mullens was a hard character from up near Junction City who was accused of killing a man at Alta Vista, in our county.
+I do remember a murder trial, known as the Mullins case.
+This Mullins was a hard character from up near Junction City who was accused of killing a man at Alta Vista, in our county.
 His gang of toughs was in town for the trial.
 During some sort of scuffle on Missouri Street some shots were fired and a traveling salesman, called a drummer in those days, standing in front of the Brandt Hotel a block away, was hit in the leg by a stray bullet.
-I am not sure of the Mullens verdict, but I think he was found guilty.
+I am not sure of the Mullins verdict, but I think he was found guilty.

 How we looked forward to the visits of our older brothers; Max and wife Florence, Fritz, and Arnold coming home from Chicago and Kansas City.
 The splendid cities of the Arabian Nights could not compare with our dreams of what Chicago and Kansas City were like.